gyups/johnwilliams/pages/principal_characters.md

 __MacDonald, aka Samuel Higgins__
 Mutineer from the *Danae* who claimed to be Samuel Higgins from Holden, Conn., on discovery.
 He was tried on June 10, 1801, and hung shortly after.

+__John Brown I__
+A mutineer from Ireland who was drafted into the French Army.
+The number comes from the *Danae*'s muster book.

+__John Brown III__
+A Black Virginian who came aboard *Danae* from *la Bourdelais* with Williams and was a mutineer.
+The number comes from the *Danae*'s muster book.

+__Richard Galvin__
+A mutineer from Ireland who was drafted into the French Army.

+__David Murphy__
+A mutineer from Ireland who was drafted into the French Army.

+__Lieutenant Niven__
+One of the *Danae* officers who discovered two mutineers after his return to England; John Marret and MacDonald.

 ---